 This tradition recognizes an individual or individuals who have demonstrated a passion for honoring hop heritage in our region.
 The selected individual or individuals must follow the generous and committed example set forth by the first Hop Fest King -John Alden Haight.
 John Alden Haight was a Professor Emeritus of Horticulture at Morrisville State College.
 He was passionate about hop heritage and actively shared his wealth of knowledge on hops with everyone, expanding hop awareness in the region.

 1996 - John Alden Haight, Professor Emeritus of Horticulture at Morrisville State College, was recognized and admired for his knowledge of hop culture.
-John spent decades contributing countless hours researching hop culture and sharing his knowlege most enthusiastically and generously with everyone.
+John spent decades contributing countless hours researching hop culture and sharing his knowledge most enthusiastically and generously with everyone.

 1997 - Keith Eisaman, resided on the farm of his father, Durwood Eisaman, who grew the last commercial hop crop in Madison County.
 The 1950 crop came from a field that once raised over 4000 pounds of hops per season.
 He was the star of the video, "When Hops Was King".

-1998 - Michael Tomlan, Associate Professor and Director, Graduate Program in Historic Preservation Planning, College of Architecture, Art and Planning at Cornell University, author of comprehensive text, Tinged With Gold, and loyal supporter of the Madison County Historical Society’s Hop Fest.
+1998 - Michael Tomlan, Associate Professor and Director, Graduate Program in Historic Preservation Planning, College of Architecture, Art and Planning at Cornell University, author of the comprehensive text, Tinged With Gold, and loyal supporter of the Madison County Historical Society’s Hop Fest.
 He is a past speaker at the Fest and hop tour.
 It was Tomlan’s 1993 MCHS presentation on the hop culture that lead to Hop Fest.

 1999 - Tom Kernan, former Executive Director of MCHS, provided lectures on hop culture, producer of "When Hops was King" and Bittersweet: Hop Culture in Central New York exhibit.

-2000 - Carl Stearns, former partner in Crawford and Stearns, Architects and Preservation Planners, past speaker at Fest, assisted in the first Madison County Hop Tour and many thereafter.
+2000 - Carl Stearns, a former partner in Crawford and Stearns, Architects and Preservation Planners, past speaker at Fest, assisted in the first Madison County Hop Tour and many thereafter.
 He is well known for his rural preservation efforts in Madison County.